safing/docs/portmaster/install/linux.md

 nslookup wikipedia.org
 ```

-#### No network connectivity after the Portmaster stops
+#### No Network Connectivity After the Portmaster Stops

 In case of a rapid unscheduled shutdown, the Portmaster may sometimes fail to cleanup its iptables rules and thus break networking.
-To work around this either use the [recomended systemd service unit]({{ site.github_pm_packaging_url }}/blob/master/linux/debian/portmaster.service) included in [our installers]({{ site.github_pm_packaging_url }}) or execute the following commands:
+To work around this either use the [recommended systemd service unit]({{ site.github_pm_packaging_url }}/blob/master/linux/debian/portmaster.service) included in [our installers]({{ site.github_pm_packaging_url }}) or execute the following commands:

 ```
 sudo /var/lib/portmaster/portmaster-start recover-iptables